Saint Ambrose University logo

 About Saint Ambrose University

-Saint Ambrose University: Cultivating faith, learning, and justice since 1882.
+Saint Ambrose University: Cultivating minds with a legacy of faith, learning, and justice since 1882.

 Key Highlights

-• Early commitment to inclusivity, stating "No particular religious faith shall be required" for admission.
+• Pioneering commitment to inclusivity from its early days, stating "No particular religious faith shall be required of any person to entitle him to admission."

-• Served as a significant training ground for U.S. Navy V-12 squads during World War II.
+• Played a crucial role in national service, serving as a U.S. Navy V-12 officer training site during World War II.

 Timeline